ciscops/Netbox_Route53/README.md

 ## Requirements
 * Boto3 1.17.6
-* Netbox 5.3.1
+* Netbox 6.1.3
 * Python 3.8

 ## Description

 Netbox-Route53-Integration can be run either on terminal/cmd, or in AWS Lambda.
-The script runs in lambda either via webhook or on a timer, using apigateway or Cloudwatch respectively.
-There is a separate lambda script for each of the two functions (webhook and timer based) which can be run simultaneously in the same Aws account.

-The script file Netbox_route53.py, is identical between the two functions and the difference is in the lambda_fuction_(auto or webhook).py files, which specify which parts of the script will run.
+The script runs in lambda using apigateway and Cloudwatch respectively, to maintain record synchronization.

 The webhook function reacts on an creation/update/deletion of a record in netbox and changes the record in route53 accordingly, using a combination of netbox webhooks and apigateway to communicate to the AWS function.

-The automatic version does a periodic sync between all current records in netbox, verifying all records match.
+Apigateway does a periodic sync between all current records in netbox, verifying all records match.
 It will then remove any route53 records that don't have a matching set in netbox.
 All records created in route53 are tagged with a user-specified tag which prevents the script from changing or deleting existing